 After a few days in Tokyo, we were ready to see the traditional and quieter side of Japan.
 We flew from Haneda airport to Itami, Osaka instead of taking the Shinkansen bullet train so that we can take a quick look at Mt Fuji from the top.
 We hired a private taxi to take us from the airport to our hotel in Kyoto – Kanamean Nishitomiya which is known as one of the best Luxury Ryokan in Kyoto that promised an authentic Japanese experience.

 As our taxi pulled into the Honeyanocho district and drove past several traditional wooden houses we knew we were in the right place.
-Many artisans have been making their livelihoos by createin these hones(fans) for years pointed our english speaking guide and driver.
+Many artisans have been making their livelihoods by creating these hones(fans) for years pointed our English speaking guide and driver.

-Mr and Mrs Nishida run the Relais & Chateaux property which has survived in the modern surroundings of downtown Kyoto.
+Mr. and Mrs. Nishida run the Relais & Chateaux property which has survived in the modern surroundings of downtown Kyoto.
 The traditional wooden house is a luxury ryokan and has only seven suites all furnished with futons, tatamis, wooden bathtubs and bamboo furniture.
 The library is stocked with books and there is even a little Japanese garden with seasonal flowers in the back.

 What are Tatami rooms?

 A tatami is a type of mat used as a flooring material in traditional Japanese-style rooms.
 Traditionally made using rice straw, the size of a room is measured in how many tatami mats that would fit it, e.g. an 8-mat room or 16-mat room.
 Footwear should be removed before stepping onto tatami.

 The minimalistic room usually has room dividers or Shoji Screens to add style and to separate the sitting area.
 Low tables are used in the traditional sitting area since sitting on the floor is common practice.